MPopovych/LazyArchiveReader/README.md

 ```

 ### Usage
+*NOTE: For more detailed usage examples take a look at the unit tests.*

 **Step 1.** Create an instance of **LazyArchiveReader**

 ```kotlin
 val reader = LazyArchiveReader(
     testArchive, // the file of the archive itself